$0 Alberta Adoption Quick-Start Checklist

 • Families committed to adopting a newborn domestically.
 Private agency involvement is legally required for voluntary infant placement in Alberta.
 There is no low-cost alternative for this specific outcome.

-• Families whose hearts are set on a specific international country where agency facilitation is required for Hague Central Authority approval.
-Some international pathways can be explored independently; others require agency involvement by the destination country's law.
+• Families whose hearts are set on a specific international country where agency facilitation and Hague or country-specific requirements apply.
+International adoption requires licensed agency involvement in Alberta; confirm the destination country's additional rules.

 Frequently Asked Questions